mit-crpg/vectfit/README.md

   [`xtensor-python`](https://github.com/QuantStack/xtensor-python), and
   [`pybind11`](https://github.com/pybind/pybind11)

-  Check out the '[installation steps on Ubuntu](./tools/ci/travis-install.sh)', or, it is convenient to install all the libraries through conda package manager:
+  Refer to '[installation steps on Ubuntu](./tools/ci/travis-install.sh)' for building necessary libraries from source, or, it is convenient to install all the libraries through conda package manager:

   `conda install -c conda-forge xtensor-blas=0.15 xtensor-python`